 For this example and the upcoming ones, we implement both a federated learning approach and a centralized approach.
-The centralized method is trained over 25 training epochs, whereas the federated learning approach is trained for 20 communication rounds, each with 10 epochs per client with 10 clients each round.
+The centralized method is trained over 200 training epochs, whereas the federated learning approach is trained for 20 communication rounds, each with 10 epochs per client with 10 clients each round.
 This guarantees that both methods will visit the data the same number of times.
 Although we also discussed a \texttt{TFF} implementation for completeness, all showcased results were obtained using the \texttt{Flower} framework.

 In addition, we use confusion matrices and receiver operating characteristic (ROC) curves to report our results.
 The confusion matrices provide a detailed summary of the model's classification performance by breaking down the predictions into four categories: True Positives (TP), False Positives (FP), True Negatives (TN), and False Negatives (FN).
-Each entry in the matrix corresponds to the number of predictions falling into these categories, allowing us to evaluate the model's ability to distinguish between classes.
+The matrix's entries correspond to the number of predictions falling into these categories, allowing us to evaluate the model's ability to distinguish between classes.

-For the presented results, the confusion matrices serve as a diagnostic tool to identify where the model performs well and where it struggles.
+The confusion matrices serve as a diagnostic tool for the presented results, identifying where the model performs well and where it struggles.
 High values along the diagonal indicate strong classification performance, whereas off-diagonal values reveal instances of misclassification.
 The distribution of values in the confusion matrices can also provide insights into class imbalance or other biases present in the dataset, which could inform subsequent modifications to the training process or model architecture.

-ROC curves are used to evaluate the trade-off between the True Positive Rate (TPR) and the False Positive Rate (FPR) at various classification thresholds.
-Each ROC curve visually depicts how a classifier's performance changes as the decision boundary is adjusted.
+ROC curves evaluate the trade-off between the True Positive Rate (TPR) and the False Positive Rate (FPR) at various classification thresholds.
+Each curve visually depicts how a classifier's performance changes as the decision boundary is adjusted.